-Principle Principle finding Exception standard reference Notable practice Why 1.
+, 1 1 Principle Principle finding Exception standard reference Notable practice Why 1.
 Governance Good practice 1.2 Good practice The pharmacy records and analyses adverse dispensing incidents to identify learning points which are then incorporated into day to day practice to help manage future risk.
-1.7 Good practice All members of staff receive Information Governance training when their employment begins, then get regular refresher training and assessment to provide assurance that they understand their responsibilities.
-2. Staff Standards met 2.4 Good practice The pharmacist manager supports the pharmacy team to identify and address their learning and development needs.
+1.7 Good practice All members of the pharmacy team receive Information Governance training when their employment begins, then get regular refresher training and assessment to provide assurance that they understand their responsibilities.
+2. Staff Good practice 2.2 Good practice Members of the pharmacy team have protected time to learn while they are at work.
+2.4 Good practice The pharmacy manager and regular pharmacist supports the pharmacy team to identify and address their learning and development needs.
 3. Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Good practice 4.2 Good practice The pharmacy effectively supports people taking high-risk medicines by making extra checks and providing counselling.
-5. Equipment and facilities Standards met N/A N/A N/A
+Services, including medicines management Standards met N/A N/A N/A 5.
+Equipment and facilities Standards met N/A N/A N/A